-Commodities - from oil and gas to agricultural produce are bought and sold on exchanges via contracts and financial instruments.
+Commodities - from oil and gas to agricultural produce - are bought and sold on exchanges via contracts and financial instruments.

 The sale and purchase of commodities are usually carried out through futures contracts, and there are two types of traders that trade commodity futures.

 The first are buyers and producers of commodities that use commodity futures contracts for hedging against future price movements.
 These traders will make or take delivery of the actual commodity when the futures contract expires.

 For example, a cereal farmer who plants a crop can hedge against the risk of losing money if the price of his crop falls before it is harvested.
 The farmer can sell wheat futures contracts when the crop is planted to guarantee a predetermined price for his wheat at the time it is harvested, even if the market price has fallen, for example because of a bumper harvest and a resulting glut.

 Traders may aim to buy when the price is low, which is usually determined by an abundance of supply and falling demand.
 They sell when they believe the supply is outweighed by the demand, which can result in a profit.

 The second group who may trade in commodities futures are speculators.
 The prices on commodities markets are very volatile.
 These are traders who trade in the commodities markets for the sole purpose of profiting from this volatility.
 These traders may never intend to make or take delivery of the actual commodity when the futures contract expires.

 Many of the futures markets have a high degree of daily range and volatility, making them attractive for intraday traders, as well as brokerages and investment managers to offset risk and for diversification – many commodities tend not to trade in tandem with equity and bond markets.